kmfrost/School--Homework--Projects/README.md

-ELEC3700
+School--Homework--Projects
 ========

-Matlab files for solving various Amplifier problems
+Matlab files for solving various homework and project files.